- Book Now

-“Building the EV Charging Stations was an easy decision because it fits right in with our iCare Program,” said Barb Krumm, Director of Marketing and Public Relations.
+“Building the EV Charging Stations was an easy decision because it fits right in with our iCare Program,” said Barb Krumm, Director of Marketing and Public Relations upon opening the EV Stations in January 2011.
 “The idea for the EV stations was inspired by an article our Ocean Lakes IT consultant forwarded to our management.
 At the same time, the National Association of RV Parks and Campgrounds (ARVC) requested information from campgrounds that were catering to EVs.
 That piqued our interest and we set about researching EV technology.”

-Ocean Lakes has all 893 campsites equipped with 50 amp/240 volt service to operate camper appliances and air conditioners.
+Ocean Lakes has all 859 campsites equipped with 50 amp/240-volt service to operate camper appliances and air conditioners.
 Upon learning that the Society of Automotive Engineers (SAE) defines 240 Volt AC charging as “Level 2” charging, management decided that they could affordably provide a site for someone to park on to charge an eco-friendly vehicle.

 “It’s a win-win to help someone who is trying to help our environment,” Krumm said.
 “Research also helped us determine that accommodating East Coast travelers with this new eco-friendly technology made good sense.
 We felt that establishing a charging station location at an oceanfront destination about 75 miles from I-95 would be good business as well.”